 Disc golf courses work in all kinds of settings: there are courses in the flood plains of the Mississippi River and on the ski slopes of Colorado.
 One of disc golf’s most attractive qualities is that courses can be successful on almost any size plot, in virtually every type of terrain, and with any kind of foliage.

-A qualified professional designer can help you pick the best place to put your course.
-Using the best features of your property, the designer will then create a playing experience that is challenging, fun, safe, and fair.
+A qualified, independent, professional designer can help you pick the best place to locate your course.
+Using the best features of your property, the designer will then create a playing experience that is challenging, fun, and fair that does not conflict with other persons or activities.
+Innova does not provide disc golf design services, but we can work with you to locate an independent, professional designer to creates a vibrant, sustainable disc golf experience.